Organically grown and harvested.

 Botanical Name: Tanacetum Parthenium

 Feverfew is a plant that is native to Asia Minor and the Balkans, but is now common throughout the world.
-Feverfew leaves are normally dried for use in medicine.
-Fresh leaves and extracts are also used.

-People take feverfew by mouth for the prevention and treatment of migraine headaches.
+Feverfew is taken by mouth for the prevention and treatment of migraine headaches.

 People also take feverfew by mouth for fever, irregular menstrual periods, arthritis, a skin disorder called psoriasis, allergies, asthma, ringing in the ears (tinnitus), dizziness, and nausea and vomiting.